sermon: The Nature of God: Elohim

 That same Catholic Encyclopedia that I referred to before, very early in their discussion of the Trinity, admitted that the Old Testament has no teaching on the Trinity at all—I have to hand it to them for being honest—and that the New Testament had no clear statement affirming it.
 They admitted that the doctrine of the Trinity is developed by what they called "Christological speculation."

 Speculation means we are guessing.
 When you speculate that something is going to happen, you are guessing.
-You may have a basis in fact in that, but you are still guessing.
+You may have a basis of fact in that, but you are still guessing.
 Now we will give them the benefit of the doubt and say that this central doctrine of the Christian church has been arrived at by deduction.
 We will change the word "speculation" into "deduction," but it is plain and simple human reason, and not clear scriptures in God's Word.

 I will tell you something.
 It did not come easy into the church.
 It came in through very much disputing.
 It was first introduced at the Council of Nicea in 325 AD.
 This is that famous Council that was presided over by the Roman Emperor Constantine, but it did not become firmly entrenched within the church until the Council of Chalcedon in 451 AD.
 I am not talking here about the true church.
 I am talking about the false church.